 These days, every industry relies on information technology for multiple facets of their business.
 That means that nearly every industry hires IT professionals.
-Here are the top five industries hiring people with an MS in Information Technology:*

 The top job titles for professionals with an MS in Information Technology include: